alexcu2718/fdf/README.md

 cstr! macro: use a byte slice as a pointer (automatically initialise memory, add null terminator for FFI use) or alternatively cstr_n (MEANT FOR FILEPATHS!)

-BytePath: Cool deref trait for working with filepaths (derefs to &[u8])

-This is a compile-time hash map of file extensions to their corresponding ANSI color codes based on the LS_COLORS environment variable. defined as
+Below is a compile-time hash map of file extensions to their corresponding ANSI color codes based on the LS_COLORS environment variable. defined as

 ```rust